canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

     * Do you want to get images for armhf architecture (y/N)? n
     * Do you want to get images for ppc64el architecture (y/N)? n
     * Do you want to get images for s390x architecture (y/N)? n
     * Downloading cloud images.
 This may take some time.
     *
-    * Downloading image for xenial on amd64 in the background....
+    * Downloading image for focal on amd64 in the background....

 These downloads proceed in the background, with logs stored in ``~/.maas-cert-server``, so you can check there if you suspect problems.
 To